Why does you data need to be, “Normal”?

 Figure - My artistic impression of a truck spilling contaminated water

-Prior to making any statistical inference, the distribution of the metal and TSS data is required to be assessed if outlier concentrations are present due to variability in the measurement or experimental error.
-This preprocessing procedure is referred to as:
+Prior to making any statistical interference, the distribution of the metal and TSS data is required to be assessed if outlier concentrations are present due to variability in the measurement or experimental error.
+This pre-processing procedure is referred to as:

 Data Normalization